CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-1.md

 In **Part 2**, we'll build a practical template for a C# + .NET agent-enabled application that you can use as a starting point for your own projects (wiring EF core for build time checked database queries, minimal web API endpoints, test containers for integration testing, etc.).
 We'll also go into real-world examples of how to let agents operate the stack effectively when building autonomously including a skill that guides agents on getting the most out of CSharpRepl.

 > If you are curious to see a real-world setup, check out the [Zeeq.ai](https://zeeq.ai) repo: [https://github.com/zeeq-ai/zeeq-app](https://github.com/zeeq-ai/zeeq-app)

+---

+Still human written (mistakes and all!); [see the file history in the repo](https://github.com/CharlieDigital/chrlschn/commits/main/src/content/blog/2026/mcp-is-dead-long-live-mcp-revisited.md).